jduell12/CPlusPlusPractice/README.md

 3. User Input: simple program getting user input

 4. Basic Geometric Formulas: prompts user for to input a length (in centimeters) specified as a floating point value.
-Program computes the area of a square, circle and the volume of a cube with the input.
+Program computes the area of a square, circle and the volume of a cube with the input and returns the answer in meters.